Games for Seniors

-The project aims to develop tablet-based cognitive gaming platform for seniors to use in a group format, contain multiple cognitive strategies and grow more challenging as performance improves.
+The project aims to develop a tablet-based cognitive gaming platform for older people to use in group.
+It will encourage the use of multiple cognitive strategies and difficulty will increase as performance improves.

-Tablet-based gaming platform will develop according to the cognitive training program to cognitive stimulation which aim to increase general cognitive and social function.
+The tablet-based gaming platform will be developed to deliver cognitive stimulation in the form of a training program, which aims to increase general cognitive and social function.

 Senior people who are 55+ years old